 If you are using bagged baby spinach, the presoaking is not necessary, as that spinach is pretty clean.
 Also baby spinach does not need to be chopped.
 The spinach you get in bunches from the farmers market can have a lot of dirt at the root ball that needs to be washed out before you use the spinach.

-- 1 Tbsp soy sauce (use gluten-free soy sauce for gluten-free version)
+- 1 tablespoon soy sauce (use gluten-free soy sauce for gluten-free version)

 - Salt to taste

-2 Heat 2 tablespoons of the sesame oil in a large skillet over medium heat.
+2 Cook garlic and spinach in sesame oil: Heat 2 tablespoons of the sesame oil in a large skillet over medium heat.
 Once the oil is hot, add the garlic.
-As soon as the garlic begins to sizzle, add the spinach and cook, stirring occassionally, until the spinach is completely wilted.
+As soon as the garlic begins to sizzle, add the spinach and cook, stirring occasionally, until the spinach is completely wilted.
 Turn the heat to low.